 Risks Associated With Baby Shampoo For Fleas On Dogs

-There several risks associate with using baby shampoo on your dog.
+There are several risks to using baby shampoo on your dog.
 First, it is only sometimes effective at removing fleas.
 Fleas that have become resistant to other treatments may be able to survive and reproduce in the water.
 This can result in an infestation of fleas that is difficult to control.

 Another potential risk of using baby shampoo on your dog is the possibility of accidental ingestion.
 It could be harmful or fatal if your dog drinks too much shampoo.
 Finally, if you use a recipe for homemade dog shampoo, there is no guarantee that it will be safe for your pet.
 It could contain toxic or harmful chemicals to dogs, such as parabens, linked to health issues like human cancer.